Alectus/CPU-4bit-simulation/README.md

 https://www.simulide.com/p/home.html

-Simu files can be opened and run with simulide software and is available for download here :
+Simu files can be opened and run with SimulIDE software and is available for download here :

 https://www.simulide.com/p/downloads.html